Plan Finder Help

 - Enter the number of minutes, messages and MBs or GBs of data needed per month into the fields above the plan table.

-- Use the checkboxes to limit your search to specific networks such as Verizon or AT&T.
+- Use the checkboxes to limit your search to specific networks such as Verizon or AT&T, or to hide multi-month plans or to only show plans that include at least some no extra cost roaming in Mexico or Canada.

 - If you need more than one line, select the number of lines needed from the drop down.
 When searching for more than one line, enter the number of minutes, texts and MB or GB needed per line, not the total across all lines.